riowaller/jsclass/README.md

-# Week 6 Video 1 my thoughts
+# Week 10 Edit and Delete